CharleneMcKeown/Integration-Workshop/README.md

 <img src="imgs/eg7.PNG">

+>Note: For the next step, you can upload some dummy files of your own, or you can clone this repo and use the example files provided.

-6. Click **Upload** and when prompted, select the folder on your VM desktop called **files**.
+6. Click **Upload** and when prompted, select the folder within this repo called **files**.
 Select all files within it, and hit open.
 You should now be able to click the **upload** button to upload the files to your container.

 <img src="imgs/eg8.PNG">